yungyuc/ynote/nsd/12advpy/advpy.rst

 Advanced Python
 ===============

+.. contents:: Contents in the chapter
+  :local:
+  :depth: 1

+Python is a simple language, but its base on dynamicity makes it to easily implement some magical behaviors.
+Although the cost at runtime is high, the magics is very convenient.
+Combined with the high-speed C++ and C code, the advanced Python features are powerful when used correctly.

 Iterator
 ========

+.. contents:: Contents in the section
+  :local:
+  :depth: 1

 While processing data in memory, they are iterated one by one.
 Assume we have 10 elements in a list.